rhuebler/HOPS/README.md

 For MALT check out: https://github.com/danielhuson/malt

-For the hacked version we use in the institute: https://github.com/rhuebler/cMALT
+For the hacked version of MALT with some extra functionality: https://github.com/rhuebler/cMALT (Please use the oringal version unless you really require some of the added functions)

-For the source Code to MaltExtract: https://github.com/rhuebler/MaltExtract
+For the source code to MaltExtract: https://github.com/rhuebler/MaltExtract

-For the source Code to the postprocessing scipts: https://github.com/keyfm/amps
+For the source code to the postprocessing scipts: https://github.com/keyfm/amps

 ===== How do I get set up? ======